-SS Mendi: Dancing the Death Drill, set in Paris 40 years after the war, focuses on one of the ship’s passengers: Pitso Motaung, who sailed aboard the Mendi and lived to tell the tale.
-Based on Fred Khumalo’s historical novel and performed by South Africa’s award-winning Isango Ensemble, SS Mendi: Dancing the Death Drill tells a startling story of how this maritime disaster gave rise to a life of hope, courage and resilience.
+SS Mendi: Dancing the Death Drill, set in Paris 40 years after the war, focused on one of the ship’s passengers: Pitso Motaung, who sailed aboard the Mendi and lived to tell the tale.
+Based on Fred Khumalo’s historical novel and performed by South Africa’s award-winning Isango Ensemble, SS Mendi: Dancing the Death Drill told a startling story of how this maritime disaster gave rise to a life of hope, courage and resilience.

 Co-commissioned by 14-18 NOW, Repons Foundation and Nuffield Southampton Theatres